-This stew is deliciously sweet and tangy, hearty and easy to make!
-You can cook it in the crock pot or on the stove top.
-Each generous serving has 254 calories, 5 grams of fat and 9 Weight Watchers SmartPoints.
+This stew is deliciously sweet and tangy, hearty, and easy to make!
+You can cook it in the crockpot or on the stovetop.
+Each generous serving has 254 calories, 5 grams of fat, and 8 Blue WW FreestyleSmartPoints, and 9 Green.
 Serve it ladled into a bowl or over 1 slice of toasted bread, like pictured above.
-Either way you choose to serve it, it’s so yummy!
+Either way, you choose to serve it, it’s so yummy!

 Prep Time 10 minutes

 Cook Time: 3½ hours on high and 7 hours on low